- Europe constitutes 29% of the Trefis price estimate for ArcelorMittal's stock.

 - Impact of Coronavirus

-- ArcelorMittal reported total revenue of $19.3 billion in Q2 2021, which marks an increase of 76% compared to the previous year period.
+- ArcelorMittal reported total revenue of $20.2 billion in Q3 2021, which marks an increase of more than 50% compared to the previous year period.
 Higher revenue was driven primarily due

 - FY2020 Performance